vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Guarding: I did not have any reflex against self-palpation, even when I did so at times that the pain was highest.

-### Non-pain "tangible" symptoms that were present

-* More burping than usual (LEGIT): The burping seemed to reduce quite a bit toward the later period, around 2024-08-12.

-* Occasional flatulence, generally very small amounts (LEGIT): The flatulence did not have a particularly bad smell.
-The level of flatulence also dropped around the week of 2024-08-12.

-* Audible abdominal activity in some mornings (LEGIT): This again dropped quite a bit around the week of 2024-08-12.

-* For the first two weeks or so, off-and-on symptoms of some reflux, such as slight throat soreness, slower healing time from / greater propensity for mouth injuries.

 ### Things that help with pain relief (timing-wise)

 * For the most part (excluding occasional spikes of pain) pain seems